Is Medical School Worth It? Pros & Cons of Becoming a Doctor

 There are different reasons why people choose to pursue a career in medicine.

 Some have an interest in biology and how the human body functions.
 Others may have had an experience that piqued their interest in caring for patients.
 There are also some that are enticed into the medical profession by the high salaries that physicians tend to enjoy.

 Whatever your reasons for wanting to become a doctor are, you’ve probably asked this one question that plagues many aspiring doctors – is the cost of medical school actually worth it?
-Well, you can only know whether it’s a smart move to choose this career path after evaluating both the pros and cons of becoming a doctor in 2019.
+Well, you can only know whether it’s a smart move to choose this career path after evaluating both the pros and cons of becoming a doctor.